The Quiet Disappearance of Accountability in Organizations

 But systems are only as strong as their enforcement.

 When rules are not applied consistently, they lose authority.
 They remain in place, but they are no longer taken seriously.
-At that point, the organization continues to function, but without real control — like a vehicle still moving, but with worn brakes that no longer respond when needed.
+At that point, the organization continues functioning, but without real control — like a vehicle still moving with worn brakes that no longer respond properly when needed.

 The structure exists.
 Its reliability does not.